caprover/caprover-website/docs/pre-deploy-script.md

 dockerUpdateObject.TaskTemplate.ContainerSpec.Labels[uuid()] = captainAppObj.deployedVersion+ '';
 ```

-Removing this causes an error.
+Removing this simple hack, will throw an error when deploying apps.
 To see logs, you need to run `docker service logs captain-captain --follow`.
 Even the error from Docker is not very clear.
 All in all, this is an advanced feature and is not recommended for beginners and intermiate users.